 Option 2: Buy a Rabbit Card

-Now you have a rechargeable card, that you just have to swap at the gate.
+Now you have a rechargeable card, that you just have to swipe at the gate.

-You don't have to check how much it cost to your destination nor have coins in your pockets.
+You don't have to check how much it cost to go to your destination or to carry coins in your pockets.

-And you recharge it with the amount you need, whenever you want.
+And you recharge it at the counter with the amount you need, whenever you want.

 Eatigo is the best to try all the restaurants and buffet you want across Bangkok without breaking the bank